gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

-Congratulation!
+Congratulations!
 We now have our LocalInstTracker!
 However, this local instruction exit event can be done with the [scheduleInstStop](https://github.com/studyztp/gem5/blob/studyztp/probe-user-inst/src/cpu/BaseCPU.py#L72) function in `BaseCPU`.
-Our goal is to have an instruction exit event that track the global committed instructions, which does not have an interface to do so easily in gem5 yet.
+Our goal is to have an instruction exit event that tracks the global committed instructions, which does not have an interface to do so easily in gem5 yet.
 Since each ProbeListener can only attach to one SimObject, we can modify our LocalInstTracker to notify a global object to keep tracking all committed instructions in all ProbeListeners.

 <!-- do a visualization here -->